jasonjiajs/ORBIS/README.md

 ```

 - To split files, consider the following codes (from my own experimentation):

 ```
 split -l 100000 --verbose BvD_ID_and_Name.txt BvD_ID_and_Name_
 split -l 100000 -a 5 -d --verbose All_addresses.txt All_addresses_
 ```

-Some other codes (from Ernesto);
+- Some other codes (from Ernesto):

-Alternatively, you can use your ~/.bash_profile to create an alias, or to add the folder to your path.
+"Alternatively, you can use your ~/.bash_profile to create an alias, or to add the folder to your path.
 Either approach allows you to use the `7z` command outside of the directory where you installed it.
 For example, you can add the line:
 ```
 alias 7z=/home/jasonjia/Software/p7zip/p7zip_16.02/bin/7z
 ```